PeterDrake/drakepedia/data_structures/references.md

     ```
     What are the elements of `b` afterward?
 1. :star::star::star: What's the difference between a reference and a pointer?
+1. :star::star::star: How can you tell if two arrays `a` and `b` have the same contents?
+1. :star::star::star: What type is the literal value `null`?
 ## Answers
 1. Aliases.
 1. All non-primitive types, that is, array types and types defined by classes and interfaces.
+1. No. The only way to get a reference is to create a new object using new `new` (or special syntax for arrays and Strings).
+The only way to get rid of an object is to set the last reference to it to refer to `null` or another object.
+1. Not strictly speaking; you can't have an object that is truly unreachable.
+If, however, you stored extra references to objects in an array and then changed the original references, the objects would still be reachable and they would therefore not be garbage collected.
+1. Yes. `==` compares the contents of the box for `s` to the literal value `null` and determines that they're the same.
+It doesn't cause a NullPointerException because this check doesn't look at what's on the other end of the reference.
 1.
     1. No (`a` and `b` refer to different objects)
     1. Yes